 Along with playing and eating, the birthday girl also requested we have a piñata.
 Chocolate themed piñata's are a little hard to come by, so what's a girl to do?
 Make your own.
 I used the Oh Happy Day tutorial to make an "M" for Maddie.

-Then, I used tissue paper, to make the fringe decorations.
+Then, I used brown tissue paper, to make the fringe decorations.
 We filled it up with mini chocolate candy.
-We made ours into a pull string one, instead of a smash one -I’m not too keen on children welding a baseball bat in my living room. 😉
+We made ours into a pull string style, instead of a smash one -I'm not too keen on children welding a baseball bat in my living room. 😉

 One of the highlights of the Chocolate Party was the amazing Chocolate Dessert Table.
 In fact this is what might have sealed the theme for Maddie my little chocolate connoisseur.
 We wanted to create a little world of chocolate for everyone to enjoy.